 Of course, London is great, but it can be expensive.
-Although I highly recommend London to travellers, I think that there are so many cheaper cities where you can truly experience British culture.
+Although I highly recommend London to travelers, I think that there are so many cheaper cities where you can truly experience British culture.
 Manchester is definitely at the top of this list!

 The Lonely Planet has highlighted Manchester as one of the top 10 cities to visit in 2016.
-It’s combination of culture, architecture, shopping and music scene make it a fantastic getaway.
-You can have an amazing time in Manchester in a weekend, but I highly recommend that you go for a week at least.
+It’s a combination of culture, architecture, shopping and music scene make it a fantastic getaway.
+You can have an amazing time in Manchester on a weekend, but I highly recommend that you go for a week at least.

 Just be prepared – the weather in Manchester can be very changeable and it rains a lot, because of the Pennines.
-Take an umbrella and a rain jacket, also a few layers, particularly if you are travelling in the autumn or winter months (October to February).
+Take an umbrella and a rain jacket, also a few layers, particularly if you are traveling in the autumn or winter months (October to February).

-Manchester on a Budget
+Fun things to do in Manchester on a Budget

 Getting to Manchester

 If you are coming from abroad, the best thing to do is fly into Manchester Airport.
-Public transport from the Airport is excellent.
+Public transport from the airport is excellent.
 You will probably get to Manchester Piccadilly by train from Manchester airport.
 There are several train stations in Manchester – most trains come into Manchester Piccadilly, the largest and the main train station in Manchester.

 If you are staying near the University, you might be better getting a train to Manchester Oxford Road.
-The other smaller train station in the city centre is Victoria, which you will only use if you are near the Pressworks or going to the MEN (Manchester Evening News Arena).
+The other smaller train station in the city center is Victoria, which you will only use if you are near the Pressworks or going to the MEN (Manchester Evening News Arena).

 Trains in the UK are always cheaper if you book in advance.
 Read this article on Travel Hacking UK Trains.
-Avoid taxis if you want to save money, and if you do use a taxi, make sure that it is on the meter at Tarrif 1 (unless it is after midnight or a public holiday).
+Avoid taxis if you want to save money, and if you do use a taxi, make sure that it is on the meter at Tariff 1 (unless it is after midnight or a public holiday).